kubernetes-sigs/cluster-api/docs/book/src/developer/tilt.md

 **extra_args** (Object, default={}): A mapping of provider to additional arguments to pass to the main binary configured for this provider.
-Each item in the array will be passed is to the manager.
+Each item in the array will be passed in to the manager.

 Example: